wyliodrinstudio/WyliodrinSTUDIO/docs/source/workspace_api.rst

 The function parameters are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *namespace*
-	  - the name of the store where you want to dispatch
+	  - the name of the store where you want to dispatch data
+	  - required
+	  - \-
 	* - *action*
 	  - the variable that you want to update
+	  - required
+	  - \-
 	* - *data*
 	  - the additional data that you want to send to the variable
+	  - optional
+	  - ''

 Similar as before, we used it in the *"projects"* plugin, to register the current project into the store: